stevecrossin/What-Can-I-Cook-Android/README.md

 Unless permission is otherwise provided, this code is NOT free to be reused or modified for any purpose.
 Please contact me at stevecrossin@gmail.com if you wish to use or otherwise modify this code

+# Henry note:
+- can I get some SIDs in this file please :)
+- you can remove this message once done